 From the early years of the sixteenth century, European visitors to Patagonia and Tierra del Fuego have bestowed names on places visited.
 Catholic voyagers often applied the name of a saint whose feast day was celebrated on the day of their arrival at that place.
 Other locations were named in honor of the voyager, of an event connected with the voyage, or to honor some person or place back home.
 Some names have appeared and disappeared almost at once, othes have hung on for a bit before being replaced by some other name, and still others have secured a permanent place on the map.

 As its name suggests, the “Expedition” column identifies the expedition on which each place name originated, sometimes followed by the name of the person (in parentheses) who named that place.
+A (?) following the name indicates the name is thought to be correct, but remains uncertain pending further research.
 The text that follows gives whatever details are available about the significance of the name.

 This list provides information on older names no longer in use, for which information is not readily available elsewhere.
 There are also a few cases where a more-recent name now appears at a location other than where it was originally placed.
 In several of these, a link leads to another file in which greater detail is provided.

 The following list is not complete, and no doubt never will be—there are just too many names to set down.
 But as time goes by more names will be added as time permits.